Protesters with Black Lives Matter movement descend on Brunswick Police Department

 Protesters with the Black Lives Matter movement plead with Brunswick officers Sunday night to take a knee with them.

-BRUNSWICK — Hundreds of people left a Black Lives Matter vigil held on the downtown Brunswick Mall Sunday night to march to the police station to protest police brutality.
+BRUNSWICK — Hundreds of people left a Black Lives Matter vigil held on the downtown Brunswick Mall Sunday night to march to the police station to protest acts of police brutality.

-The protest at the police station was peaceful but was tense at times as protesters demanded officers take a knee.
+The protest at the police station was peaceful but tense at times, as protesters demanded officers take a knee.
 The group stood on the lawn of the police station, chanting, “no justice, no peace.”

 Then they kneeled and with fists in the air, shouted over and over, “I can’t breathe.”

-The words refer to George Floyd, a black man killed a week ago as a Minneapolis police officer held him down with a knee to the back of Floyd’s neck.
-Video captured him telling police he couldn’t breathe.
+The words were in reference to George Floyd, a black man killed a week ago as a Minneapolis police officer held Floyd down with a knee to the back of his neck.
+Video recorded Floyd pleading with the officer to move his knee because he couldn’t breathe.

 Toby Holton of Brunswick was one of the protesters who marched to the Brunswick police station.
-A black man, he urged Brunswick officers to take a knee in solidarity with protesters to show that black lives matter.
+A black man, he urged Brunswick officers to take a knee in solidarity with protesters.

 “I’m asking you, from one man to another, just take a knee with me,” Holton said to Lt.
 Paul Hansen, who stepped forward instead and shook Holton’s hand and embraced him.